This is the first in a series of articles on our “Home Office Challenges App (HOCA)”, using Apache Kafka, Kubernetes and StencilJS.

 To make the application accessible to the rest of the world, we decided on the Google Cloud Platform.
 Why?
 It’s probably a matter of taste whether you prefer Google Cloud, Amazon Web Services, Microsoft Azure, or some other cloud computing service.
 Google Cloud, however, is highly integrated with GitLab.
 In addition to the 300$ of free credit that Google Cloud offers to new customers, GitLab users will receive another 200$.

 To improve the management of the Kubernetes Cluster, we are using Helm.
-It allows us to define very dynamic Kubernetes Deployments which can be shared and published easily, and be put under version control.
+It allows us to define very dynamic Kubernetes Deployments.
+They can be shared and published easily, and be put under version control.